jessielw/DeeZy/README.md

 DeeZy is completely portable - no installation needed!
 Just download the binary for your platform.

+> As of **v1.2.5** you can choose between **bundled** or **standalone**.
+>
+> - Bundled: DeeZy will have a folder **bundle** beside the executable.
+This increases execution times of the executable substantially and prevents the executable from unpacking on every launch.
+If DeeZy is being put on a system PATH or included in another program this is the ideal choice.
+> - Standalone: This is just a **single** item, the DeeZy executable.
+This will unpack as needed when executed.

 ### Option 1: System PATH (Recommended)

 Add FFMPEG, DEE (Dolby Encoding Engine), and optionally TrueHDD to your system PATH, then use DeeZy anywhere.